patzly/grocy-android/app/src/main/assets/README.md

 ## Alpha testing text
 Thank you that so many of you want to test the new version while it's in alpha/beta stage!

+**TL;DR: Don't install this version if you want a fully working app, some pages or features are not complete yet – especially actions on the stock overview page are not implemented yet.
+You need grocy v3.0.0 or v3.0.1 on your server.
+And don't install this version if you have Due date tracking or Location tracking feature disabled on your server, else there may be crashes/misbehavior!
+For more details read the text below.**

 Here is a changelog for this first alpha:

 **Compatibility**